microsoft/vscode-arduino/README.md

   - The extension might work on other Linux distributions, as reported by other users, but without guarantee.

 ## Support
-You can find the full list of issues on the [Issue Tracker](https://github.com/Microsoft/vscode-arduino/issues).
-You can submit a [bug or feature suggestion](https://github.com/Microsoft/vscode-arduino/issues/new), and participate in community driven [discussions](https://gitter.im/Microsoft/vscode-arduino).
+You can find the full list of issues on the [Issue Tracker](https://github.com/vscode-arduino/vscode-arduino/issues).
+You can submit a [bug or feature suggestion](https://github.com/vscode-arduino/vscode-arduino/issues/new).

 ## Development